 4) Get clear on what’s ‘too loud’

 Making expectations clear and upfront can keep student behavior on the right track and help you achieve a quiet classroom.
 Rob McKenzie, a 4th grade teacher and Classcraft ambassador from Pennsylvania, says that his elementary school puts up posters so kids understand what voice levels they should be using in different situations.
-This can help students course-correct their own behavior to what’s appropriate for a certain setting or activity.
+This strategy can help students course-correct their own behavior to what’s appropriate for a certain setting or activity.

 Middle school teacher and ambassador Tara Artusa-Ballard added that practicing what each voice level sounds like is important to their understanding.
 Just be sure to warn any neighboring classrooms before you test out a “level five.”